 Every day desperate tourists, like you, try to find help for these poor souls but the couple of people who try to care for the town's cats are at breaking point.

 It's incredible that a busy tourist hub like Kotor can have such a huge problem.

 One organisation has come to help Kotor's cats.

-Kotor Kitties is a U.S. and U.K.-registered charity that's offering free sterilisation and medical care to Kotor's population of cats.
+Kotor Kitties is a U.S.-, U.K. and Montenegrin-registered charity that's offering free sterilisation and medical care to cats all over Montenegro.